gkiarashv/xv6/contributions/Nov 21 2023/usages/README.md

 ## stack.c
-This program is designed to access an address beyond the currently allocate memory for the stack.
+This program is designed to access an address beyond the currently allocated memory for the stack.
 ![makekernel](https://github.com/gkiarashv/xv6/blob/main/images/stack.png)

 ## dummy.c
-This program only is a dummy program which does nothing but printing.
-However, the intention behind this was to create a large program to illustrate the number of pages which will be allocated for the `TEXT` segment in the memory.
+This program is only a dummy program that only prints a message.
+However, the intention behind this was to create a large program to illustrate the number of pages allocated for the `TEXT` segment in the memory.
 This program is large, hence we refuse to show an image.